dynamicdan/filesync/README.md

 The search feature supports 3 activites:
  1. **Demo** mode to test out the tool and your connection.
  1. **Custom search** that works with sysparm_query and your desired table(s) to search for records.
 Note that by default all tables defined under the ```folders``` config are searched if the ```table``` option is not provided.
  1. **Download** option.
 Set to true when the search results match what you want in order to start syncing.
-When false or not set the search system displays found results but will not save the records to files.
+When the value is false or not set, the search system displays found results but will not save the records to files.

-Additionally it's possible to set the max amount of records returned per search (instance default is normally 10,000) and specify a specific table to search on (so long as it's mapped in your *folders* config).
+Additionally, it's possible to set the max amount of records returned per search (instance default is normally 10,000) and specify a specific table to search on (so long as it's mapped in your *folders* config).

 Pro users will find search especially useful with to always get the latest versions of records from their instance.
 There are also many advanced options for searching.
 See below for examples.